In this article, we will examine how to setup Ubuntu 17.10 / 18.04 / 18.10 / 19.04 on a virtual machine on vSphere ESXi 6.7U2.

 Once the Datastore Browser is open, select the ISO file and click the Select button.

-Assign the RAM and HDD values to the Ubuntu virtual machine according to the hardware specifications of your computer.
+Assign the RAM and HDD values to the Ubuntu VM according to the hardware specifications of your computer.
 After you specify the 3 GB RAM value, click on the Next button.

-The summary information of the virtual machine to be installed on VMware ESXi 6.5/6.7 is as shown below.
+The summary information of the VM to be installed on VMware ESXi 6.5/6.7 is as shown below.
 Click the Finish button to continue.

 Run the virtual machine by clicking Power on.

-Select your operating system language and click the Install Ubuntu button.
+Select your operating language and click the Install Ubuntu button.

 Click the Continue button.